netxms/netxms-doc/admin/image-library.rst

 Tips:
   - Images on map are displayed full size.
-  - Size of images predefined by NetXMS is 48x48
+  - Size of images predefined by |product_name| is 48x48